-For food hygiene a single compliance score of 15 (or higher) or a combined score of 30 is considered significant.
+For food hygiene a compliance score of 15 (or higher) and/or a confidence in management score of 20 (or higher) is considered significant.

 For food standards a compliance score of 40 and/or a confidence in management score of 30 is considered significant.